Site Overlay

 You can download the Supports Brokerage Agencies dataset using HealthProviders DB Export.

-What do Supports Brokerage Agencies do?
+What do Support Brokerage Agencies do?

-Supports Brokerage Agencies help people with disabilities and their families manage self-directed services and supports, acting as an intermediary to help them navigate budgets, hire and supervise staff, and connect with community resources to live the life they choose.
+They act as intermediaries to help navigate budgets, hire and supervise staff, and connect with community resources to live the life they choose.

 Facilitate Self-Direction: They empower individuals to manage their own care and services by guiding them on how to utilize their budget and direct their support.